PROJECT · TOK0 / FIELD COMPRESSION UNIT

 └────────────────────────────────────────────────────────────┘

-Lives at apps/cli/src/engine/.
-Every other subsystem depends on it, none of it depends on them.
+At apps/cli/src/engine/.
+Every other subsystem depends on it; it depends on none of them.

 bridge — AI tool integration

-Lives at apps/cli/src/bridge/.
-Owns everything tok0 does outside its own process — installing hooks, verifying signatures, talking to AI tool config files.
+At apps/cli/src/bridge/.
+Owns everything tok0 does outside its own process: installing hooks, signing them, talking to AI tool config files.

 compressors — per-command native filters